cmhamel/automesh/book/analysis/sphere_with_shells/simulation.md

 * sr3.i (for mesh spheres_reolution_3.exo)
 * sr4.i (for mesh spheres_reolution_4.exo)

 We used [APREPRO](https://sandialabs.github.io/seacas-docs/aprepro.pdf), part of [SEACAS](https://sandialabs.github.io/seacas-docs/sphinx/html/index.html#aprepro), to define sample points along the line $y = x$ at 1-cm (radial) intervals.
 Displacement, maximum principal log strain, and maximum principal rate of deformation were traced at sample points over the simulation duration.
+The Sierra/Solid Mechanics documentation [^Sierra_2022] [^Sierra_examples_2024] was also useful for creating the input decks.

 ## Solver